wayism/history/content/en/periods/ancient-mesopotamia/early-sumerian-wisdom.md

 Archaeological excavations at sites like Eridu, Uruk, and Ur reveal temple complexes designed to facilitate both communal worship and individual contemplation.
 The architecture suggests sophisticated understanding of how physical space can support spiritual development—an insight that would later influence Wayist approaches to creating conducive environments for practice.

-Particularly significant are the small meditation chambers found adjacent to larger temple spaces, indicating recognition that both communal and solitary spiritual practice were necessary for complete development.
+Particularly significant are the small meditation chambers found adjacent to larger temple spaces, indicating recognition that both communal spiritual practices were necessary, but also that energy healing rooms were required.
+A testament to the energy healing practices that had always been fundamental and inherent to Wayism.

 ### Artifacts and Ritual Objects

-Ceremonial objects discovered in Sumerian sites reveal practices focused on purification, offerings, and contemplative rituals rather than elaborate magical ceremonies.
+Ceremonial objects discovered in Sumerian sites reveal practices focused on purification (Dayspring Ritual), memento offerings to anchor connections with divine energies, and energy healing rather, than elaborate magical ceremonies.
 Clay tablets describing temple rituals emphasize inner preparation, careful attention to proper conduct, and the cultivation of reverent awareness.

-These archaeological findings suggest that Sumerian spirituality, while polytheistic in expression, was fundamentally concerned with universal principles of harmony, order, and ethical development that transcend specific religious forms.
+These archaeological findings suggest that Sumerian spirituality, while polytheistic in expression (because we recognize all spiritual beings in heaven as deities, and the metaphysical laws that govern our school of divinity were in early times seen as divine energies) was fundamentally concerned with universal principles of harmony, order, and ethical development that transcend specific religious forms.

 ## Scholarly Perspectives